shakibamoshiri/courses/docs/en/membership/support.md

 ---
-icon: material/ticket
+icon: material/forum
 ---

-# :material-ticket: Support
+# :material-forum: Support

 ## free support
 Comments and questions of all videos and courses will be answered only through